About Pulse

 The Pulse Physiology Engine can be used as a standalone application or integrated with simulators, sensor interfaces, and models of all fidelities.
 The platform includes a common data model for standard model and data definitions, a software interface for engine control, robust physics-based circuit and transport solvers, and a verification and validation suite.
 The architecture was specifically designed to reduce model development time and increase the usability of the engine in simulations by creating a modular, extensible definition for human physiology.
 Pulse provides the following benefits to its user community:

-• Cross-platform deployment: Easy compilation on all standard operating systems (Windows, Mac, Linux, and ARM) and multiple languages (C++, C#, Java, Unity)
+• Interoperable: Seamless integration with various simulators, sensors, and software platforms, with easy cross-platform deployment on all standard operating systems (Windows, Mac, Linux, and ARM) and multiple languages (C++, C#, Java, Unity).

-• Credible: Computational models transparently derived from evidence-based literature and analyzed with extensive verification and validation tools
+• Credible: Computational models transparently derived from evidence-based literature, analyzed with extensive verification and validation tools, ensuring reliable performance.

-• Open: Public repository managed by experienced Kitware team with a permissible Apache 2.0 license for multicenter and multidisciplinary collaborative development
+• Open: Public repository managed by an experienced Kitware team with a permissible Apache 2.0 license, allowing users complete control without dependency on proprietary vendors, and facilitating multicenter and multidisciplinary collaborative development.

 Pulse is comprised of numerical models representing the different body systems, feedback mechanisms and interactions between the systems, PK/PD, and medical equipment.
 The major systems are modeled using zero-dimensional lumped-parameter circuit analogs (e.g., the cardiovascular circuit) with homeostatic feedback.
 The differential equations contained in each system are calculated through transient analysis with a shared dynamic time step.
 The numerical models currently execute with a time step of 20 ms, which can be reduced, as necessary, to ensure all physiology features of interest are captured, while maintaining real-time execution for the simulation.